cblearn/cblearn/README.md

 ## License

-This library is free under the [MIT License](https://github.com/cblearn/cblearn/blob/master/LICENSE) conditions.
+This library is free to use, share, and adapt under the [MIT License](https://github.com/cblearn/cblearn/blob/master/LICENSE) conditions.

-Please cite this library appropriately if it contributes to your scientific publication.
-We would also appreciate a short email (optionally) to see how our library is being used.
+If you publish work that uses this library, please cite our JOSS paper.